Robbery and Burglary

 We Handle All Kinds of Charges

-At The Mattern Law Firm, our 30 years of combined experience as a criminal defense attorney in Los Angeles CA has exposed us to all kinds of different crimes related to robbery and burglary.
+At The Mattern Law Firm, our 20+ years of experience as a criminal defense attorney in Los Angeles CA has exposed us to all kinds of different crimes related to robbery and burglary.
 We understand the nuances of the various statutes involved and we can help you build a strong defense strategy whether you are facing:

 - First degree burglary (residential burglary)